act-rules/act-rules.github.io/_rules/links-identical-name-equivalent-purpose-b20e66.md

 #### Failed Example 6

-Both links resolve to [same resource][] after redirect, but the redirect is not instant.
+These two links resolve to [same resource][] after redirect, but the redirect is not instant.
 The user will notice the redirect due to a pause.

 ```html
 <html lang="en">